darkness-te/ClamShatter.github.io/_posts/tryhackme/2021-03-08-tryhackme-blue.md

 ![]({{site.baseurl}}/assets/blue2.png)

 The next task is a bit trickier.
 We need to figure out what the machine is vulnerable to.
 Using __-sV__ will scan for vulnerabilities, but that alone will leave us without an answer. __-sV__ has an option to use scripts, which is the solution to our problem.
-By using the script __--vuln__, we can now see what this machine is vulnerable to.
+By using the script __ vuln__, we can now see what this machine is vulnerable to.

 ![]({{site.baseurl}}/assets/blue4.png)